akshaykhatter/India-Census-Data-Analysis/README.md

 https://youtu.be/7zHa5flGPjM
 (This video does not yet contain the excution of R scripts)

-After downloading prj on a system with Hadoop installed: just run these 2 commands since I've already created prj.jar :
+After downloading prj folder on a system with Hadoop installed ; just run these 2 commands since I've already created prj.jar :
 * export HADOOP_CLASSPATH=${JAVA_HOME}/lib/tools.jar
 * hadoop jar prj.jar hadoop.Login